Domain II: Challenge Social Injustices, and Critique Their Impact on Client–Counsellor Social Locations

 © UN Human Rights (2016, October 24)

-To further capture a glimpse of the experience of intersex children and adults explore the website of Mx.
-Anunnaki Ray, an intersex activist, and/or the information and, in particular, the Intersex Voices section of the UN Free & Equal Intersex Awareness page.
+To further capture a glimpse of the experience of intersex children and adults, explore the information on the UN Free & Equal Intersex Awareness page, particularly the Intersex Voices section, and the website of Mx.
+Anunnaki Ray, an intersex activist.

 Write a short letter to your newborn intersex baby about what your hopes and dreams for them are.